JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_injection.md

 [`DefaultLanguageInjectionPerformer`](upsource:///plugins/IntelliLang/src/org/intellij/plugins/intelliLang/inject/DefaultLanguageInjectionPerformer.java)
 will be used.

-For the `com.intellij.languageInjectionPerformer` EP, two methods need to be implemented.
+For the `com.intellij.languageInjectionPerformer` EP, two methods need to be implemented in [`LanguageInjectionPerformer`](upsource:///platform/core-api/src/com/intellij/lang/injection/general/LanguageInjectionPerformer.java).
 First, `isPrimary()` determines if this is the default `LanguageInjectionPerformer` for the language and if it handles most of the injections.
 If there is no primary `LanguageInjectionPerformer` found, then a fallback injection will be performed.

 The method `performInjection()` does the actual injection into the context PSI element and/or some elements around it if needed in case if they are semantically connected (concatenation injection for instance).

 ## MultiHostInjector

-`com.intellij.lang.injection.MultiHostInjector` is a very low-level API, but it gives plugin authors the most freedom.
+[`MultiHostInjector`](upsource:///platform/core-api/src/com/intellij/lang/injection/MultiHostInjector.java) registered in extension point `com.intellij.multiHostInjector` is a very low-level API, but it gives plugin authors the most freedom.
 It performs language injection inside other PSI elements, e.g. inject SQL inside XML tag text or inject regular expressions into Java string literals.

 Plugin authors need to implement `getLanguagesToInject()` to provide a list of places to inject a language to.